 Demand-Driven Feedback: Effects on Evaluations of Performance and Potential

-Contrary to traditional supply-driven feedback systems, in demand-driven feedback sys-tems, employees receive performance feedback only upon request.
-The feedback request and the feedback employees receive provide information to supervisors, who can use this information when subjectively evaluating employee performance and potential.
-Drawing upon the feedback-seeking literature, I predict that high performers are more likely to re-quest feedback in a demand-driven feedback system.
-I further predict that the feedback is informative for evaluations of performance, and the feedback request is informative for evaluations of potential.
+In demand-driven feedback systems, employees receive performance feedback only upon request, and the feedback employees receive from other employees is commonly shared with the supervisor.
+In this study, I investigate which employees choose to provide their supervisor with evaluation-relevant information about themselves by requesting feedback, and how this information is used by supervisors in their subjective evaluations of employees.
+I predict that high performers are more likely to request feedback in a demand-driven feedback system, and that the feedback is informative for evaluations of performance while the feedback request is informative for evaluations of potential.
 Using data from a large European company, I find support for these predictions.
-My results suggest that firms use demand-driven feedback systems as an additional source of information for evaluation and resource allocation purposes.
-However, since very few employees request feedback, such systems are likely not effective in supporting the performance development of most employees, and low performers in particular.
-Solo-authored.
-Draft available upon request.
+My results suggest that demand-driven feedback systems can be used as an additional source of information for evaluation and resource allocation purposes.
+However, they may not be effective in supporting the performance development of most employees and low performers in particular when feedback is shared with evaluators.

 Solo-authored job market paper.
 Current draft available upon request.